bishabosha/tiger-site-gen/_docs/articles/008 - effective-match-types.md

 published: 28-Aug-2025
 ---

 Scala 3 introduced [match types](https://www.scala-lang.org/api/3.7.2/docs/new-types/match-types.html), a powerful feature enabling to perform computations with types at compile time.
-This post explores the motivation behind match types, how they work, and how you can use them effectively in your own projects.
+How do they work, and what kinds of programs can you write with them?

 > This post mirrors my talk from ScalaDays 2025.
 Explore code examples in the [demo repo](https://github.com/bishabosha/scaladays-2025).
 Also try out the [interactive demo](/match-type-simulator/).

 ## Expressive vs Safe (Pick Two)

-{{match-sim-embed S "?embed=true&tab=match-types&example=Last+Tuple+Element"}}
-{{match-sim-embed 500px "?embed=true&tab=match-types&example=Element+Type&showDependentMethod=true&hideTimeline=true"}}

-There’s a long-running debate in programming language design: can a language be both **expressive** and **safe**?
+There's a long-running debate in programming language design: can a language be both **expressive** and **safe**?

 - **Expressive** being a vague term but meaning that code reads naturally and feels intuitive to write.
 - **Safe** meaning that the language tries to prevent certain errors before program even runs.

-Traditionally, you had to pick one:

-- **Static types = safety**: stronger contracts, compile-time invariants, safer refactoring, less defensive programming.
-- **Dynamic types = expressiveness**: less ceremony, APIs that feel lightweight, but with the risk of runtime errors.

-This tension shows up everywhere.
-For example:
+The subject of runtime safety is a hot topic, for example:

-- The U.S. government’s [2024 ONCD report](https://bidenwhitehouse.archives.gov/oncd/briefing-room/2024/02/26/press-release-technical-report/) recommended “rewrite it in Rust” to achieve memory safety.
+- The U.S. government's [2024 ONCD report](https://bidenwhitehouse.archives.gov/oncd/briefing-room/2024/02/26/press-release-technical-report/) points out the real-world cost of memory safety bugs, and recommends to adopt a memory-safe programming language such as Rust.
-- Jane Street’s 2008 paper *Caml Trading – Experiences with Functional Programming on Wall Street* popularized the maxim *“make illegal states unrepresentable”* ([Minsky & Weeks, 2008](https://doi.org/10.1017/S095679680800676X)).
+- Jane Street's 2008 paper *Caml trading – experiences with functional programming on Wall Street* popularized the phrase *"make illegal states unrepresentable"* ([Minsky & Weeks, 2008](https://doi.org/10.1017/S095679680800676X)).
-- Alexis King’s 2019 blog post [*Parse, don’t validate*](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) argued for pushing validation into the type system.
+- Alexis King's 2019 blog post [*Parse, don't validate*](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/) argued for pushing validation into the type system.

 The common theme: **prevent runtime errors by lifting more information into types**.

-But critics of static typing often complain about verbosity, or “fighting the typechecker.”
+But critics of static typing often complain about verbosity, or "fighting the typechecker."
 Meanwhile, dynamic languages like Ruby or Elixir feel wonderfully expressive, but fragile.

 So where does Scala fit?

 ---

+> Match type simulator is **better viewed wide** (click on {{icon fa-square-caret-down}} in sidebar to collapse it)

+{{match-sim-embed S "?embed=true&tab=match-types&example=Last+Tuple+Element"}}
+{{match-sim-embed 500px "?embed=true&tab=match-types&example=Element+Type&showDependentMethod=true&hideTimeline=true"}}

 ## Scala is Expressive and Safe

-Scala’s type system is unusually powerful.
+Scala's type system is unusually powerful.
 It lets us write APIs that *feel* dynamic, but are still statically checked.

 **Match types** are one of the key tools that make this possible.
 They let us compute types from values, so we can design APIs that are both expressive and safe.